tinojona/agds_report_schneidewind/README.md

 # Applied Geodata Science 1 by Tino Schneidewind
 in this repository I work through the course Applied Geodata Science 1 and here I will submit my graded reports.
+My final reports will be saved in the vignettes folder!

 ## Folders